Pink pauses concert after fan goes into labour mid-song: "Good luck!"

 After congratulating the woman, Pink said: “Wow, ‘Our Song’ – that was the one that did it.
 Wouldn’t have called that one!
 I thought it would’ve been ‘Get The Party Started’ or ‘Never Not Gonna Dance Again’.
 That’s insane.

 “I don’t even know what to say […] Good luck!
 It’s going to be great.
 You’re going to be great.”
-Watch fan-shot footage of the moment below.
+You can watch fan-shot footage of the moment below.

 Back in 2019, someone gave birth to a baby girl at a Pink concert in Liverpool and named her Dolly Pink after the singer (via The Independent).